 Cap Ferrat on the Côte d'Azur is the setting over two weeks each August for the intensely atmospheric Les Azuriales opera festival, founded in 1997.
-In 2012 there is a renewed focus on raising funding for, and promoting and showcasing, up and coming opera singers.
-The traditional opera festival has therefore been curtailed to a smaller number of fund-raising performances.

 It is a relatively intimate experience, with each of the evening performances - held in the round in the colonnaded and covered courtyard of the Belle Epoque Villa Ephrussi de Rothschild - open to only 200 guests.
 Even guests in the back row are closer to the performers than the conductor is in an opera house.